AjNavneet/GeneticMutation_Classifier/readme.md

 ---

 ## Concepts explored
-This project covers various aspects:

 1. Text preprocessing steps, including lemmatization, tokenization, and using "Tfidf Vectorizer" for word relationships
 2. Data splitting into training, testing, and validation sets
 3. Multi-class classification
-4. Understanding evaluation metrics such as Log Loss and Confusion Matrix
+4. Evaluation metrics such as Log Loss and Confusion Matrix
 5. Implementations of machine learning models, including Logistic Regression, KNN, Random Forest, and Naive Bayes.

+---